Medical Billing and Coding Certifications

 AAPC

 The AAPC offers many medical billing and coding certifications.
 Options include the certified professional biller (CPB), certified professional coder (CPC), and a dual-certification program to earn CPB and CPC certification simultaneously.
-Many employers do not consider applicants without a CPB or CPC.
+Many employers do not consider applicants without a CPB or a CPC.
 Some students earn a certification in just eight months with an AAPC exam preparation course.
 According to the AAPC, 80% of learners pass the certification exam on the first try.

 Students can complete certification classes fully online at their own pace.
 Career advisors help students find a job that matches their skills.